ncsa/phylodiver-viz/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

-## Running end-to-end tests (Cypress)
+## Running end-to-end and visual regression tests (Cypress)

-Run `npm run test:e2e` to start a dev server and launch Cypress.
+Run `npm run e2e:dev` to start a dev server and launch Cypress.

+Because base snapshots are generated and commited by Github action runners, in order for visual regression tests to work locally, you might need to run `npm e2e:update` first to generate a new set of base snapshots.
+Remember **NOT** to commit snapshots generated on your local machine.

+`e2e:ci` is only intended for GitHub action runners.
+It's the same as `e2e:dev` except that it runs in headless mode.

 ## Publishing to Github Pages